paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-093-emergency-energy-conservation.md

 (4) If the Secretary finds after a reasonable period of time that the requirements of this subsection are not being met under the measures in effect under this subsection he may reimpose the Federal measure referred to in paragraph (1).

-**(f) State authority to administer plan** At the request of the Governor of any State, the President may provide that the administration and enforcement of all or a portion of the standby Federal conservation plan made effective in that State under subsection (b) of this section be in accordance with section 8512(d)(1), (2), and (4) of this title.
+**(f) State authority to administer plan** At the request of the Governor of any State, the President may provide that the administration and enforcement of all or a portion of the standby Federal conservation plan made effective in that State under subsection (b) be in accordance with section 8512(d)(1), (2), and (4) of this title.

-**(g) Presidential authority not to be delegated** Notwithstanding any other provision of law (other than subsection (f) of this section), the authority vested in the President under this section may not be delegated.
+**(g) Presidential authority not to be delegated** Notwithstanding any other provision of law (other than subsection (f)), the authority vested in the President under this section may not be delegated.

-**(h) Requirements of plan** The plan established under subsection (a) of this section shall—
+**(h) Requirements of plan** The plan established under subsection (a) shall—

 (1) taken as a whole, be designed so that the plan, if implemented, would be likely to achieve the emergency conservation target under [section 8511 of this title](./chapter-093-emergency-energy-conservation.md#section-8511) for which it would be implemented,